Adelaide O-Bahn City Access Project

 Solution

-The treatment and pumping systems were designed in conjunction with WGA Consulting Engineers to collect, detain and treat the stormwater and waste water from the firefighting deluge system within the tunnel and pump it to an SA Water sewer connection approximately 500 metres from the tunnel.
+The treatment and pumping systems were designed in conjunction with WGA Consulting Engineers to collect, detain and treat the stormwater and waste water from the firefighting deluge system within the tunnel and pump it to an SA Water sewer connection approximately 500 m from the tunnel.

 Result